 - I get to hone in all of my skills like haggling, negotiating, navigation, and problem-solving.

 - I get to be a strong independent woman like Beyoncé sang about.

 Starting with a tour can be a great option for solo travelers.
 You already know that you won’t be alone too much because you will meet plenty of other people, you don’t have to worry about planning everything out yourself, and you still get to have a really amazing travel adventure without all of the responsibilities falling to you.

 It’s the call that I made when I traveled through Namibia, Botswana, and Zambia on a tour instead of going solo.
-When I returned to Africa 2 years later, I had more confidence to do the trip independently with our own vehicle.
+When I returned to Africa 2 years later, I had more confidence to do the trip independently with my own vehicle.
 I had a better idea of what I was dealing with.

 I think the key is to find a tour that specifically calls to what you want.
 If you want something adventurous and to be with people who are like-minded, pick one that really feels right to you.